yasen-edres/news_app/README.md

 ## About The App

 A comprehensive news application developed using Flutter, delivering the latest news from various categories through REST API integration.
-The app features a responsive design with light and dark theme support, efficient state management, and seamless user experience.
+This project marks my first complete experience with API consumption, where I implemented asynchronous programming using multiple networking packages (HTTP, Dio, and Retrofit).
+The app features a responsive design with light and dark theme support, efficient state management with Cubit, and a fully responsive UI that handles all application states to enhance user experience.
 Built on Clean Architecture principles to ensure code quality and maintainability.

 ---